kdmayer/kdmayer/README.md

 ### Hi there 👋

-- 🔭 I’m currently a PhD Candidate and Satre Family Fellow at Stanford University.
+- 🔭 I’m a PhD Candidate and Satre Family Fellow at Stanford University.
 Feel free to check out my [webpage](https://kdmayer.github.io/).
 - 🌱 I’m currently working on reconstructing 3D building models from airborne LiDAR and floor plan images at scale.
 - ⚡ At the moment, I am mostly working with diffusion-based generative machine learning algorithms for 3D graphs.